-Contact your primary care provider to see if they are participants.
+Contact your primary care provider to see if they are a participant.

-Children that are in the process of getting caught up on required immunizations are permitted to attend school and childcare under a conditional enrollment, provided that the child has received one dose of each specified vaccine prior to enrollment and is not yet due to receive the remaining doses.
+Children are in the process of getting caught up on required immunizations are permitted to attend school and childcare under a conditional enrollment, if the child has received one dose of each specified vaccine prior to enrollment and is not yet due to receive the remaining doses.

 In the event of a disease outbreak, children who are conditionally enrolled and have not received the immunization against that disease are to be encouraged to complete immunizations or are to be excluded from school and/or childcare.
 These children are at most risk for contracting a vaccine-preventable disease.

-DHW strongly supports immunization as one of the easiest and most effective tools in preventing serious infectious diseases.
+The Department of Health and Welfare (DHW) strongly supports immunization as one of the easiest and most effective tools in preventing serious infectious diseases.
 These vaccine-preventable diseases can cause serious illness and even death.
-The Idaho Department of Health and Welfare also recognizes that parents have the right to make the decision whether or not to vaccinate their children.
-If you have any questions about the benefits and risks of immunization, please contact your healthcare provider or local public health district.
+DHW also recognizes that parents have the right to make the decision whether or not to vaccinate their children.
+If you have any questions about the benefits and risks of immunization, contact your healthcare provider or local public health district.

 Idaho law allows a parent or guardian to claim an immunization exemption for their child for medical, religious or other reasons.
 A medical exemption must be completed by a licensed physician.
-It is recommended that exemptions for religious or other reasons be documented on the form provided by the Idaho Department of Health and Welfare, Immunization Program.
-Parents or guardians may also claim an immunization exemption by providing a signed written statement when entering their child into school and/or childcare.
+It is recommended that exemptions for religious or other reasons be documented on the form provided by DHW's Immunization Program.
+Parents or guardians also may claim an immunization exemption by providing a signed written statement when entering their child into school and/or childcare.
 In the event of a disease outbreak, children who have claimed an exemption and have not received the immunization against that disease may be excluded from school and/or childcare.

 Idaho School Immunization Requirements Exemption